Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Introduction

 Moreover, a special case ($J_2$ = 0) of the model is the Heisenberg isotropic spin chain model.
 In this case, we propose a new second-order Trotterization implementation.
 In general, a second-order Trotterization has twice the longer circuit depth than the corresponding first-order Trotterization.
-However, we achieve the second-order Trotterization by only an additional half of the circuit depth in one Trotter step of the first-order Trottorization.
+However, we achieve the second-order Trotterization by only an additional constant circuit depth than the circuit depth of the first-order Trottorization.
 Since we have a trade-off between numerical noise and quantum device noise when we increase the order of Trotterization, implementing the second-order Trotterization with only constant circuit depth increase from the first-order Trotterization is a great benefit.
 The implementation detail is described in Sec. \ref{sec:time-evoliton_XXX}.

-Subsequently, we validate our new circuit designs with 20, 96, and 100 qubit systems on the IBM quantum processors of 127 qubits.
+Subsequently, we validate our new circuit designs with 20, 96, and 100 qubit systems on the IBM quantum processors of 127 qubits and 133 qubits.
 To cope with the quantum errors and noises, we apply several quantum error mitigation methods to our new circuit designs (Refer to Sec. \ref{sec:error_mitigations}).
-We successfully simulate the time evolution with 3888 and 3978 $\texttt{CNOT}$ gates using open and periodic boundary conditions, respectively, that are presented in Sec.~\ref{sec:results}.
+We successfully simulate the time evolution with 3888 and 3978 $\texttt{CX}$ gates using open and periodic boundary conditions, respectively, that are presented in Sec.~\ref{sec:results}.
 Finally, we conclude in Sec.~\ref{sec:conclusion}.